Question: Is whole life insurance a good investment for retirement?

-If you are considering using Whole Life Insurance as part of your retirement planning (and you should), there are 6 critical rules if you use Whole Life Insurance for retirement.
+Answer: If you are considering using Whole Life Insurance as part of your retirement planning (and you should), there are 6 critical rules you must follow to get the tax benefits when it comes to taking your money out.

 If you’ve always thought whole life insurance is the same with every company except for the rates, you’re mistaken.
 There are certain things you must verify before you even consider the rates.